-All applications for leave must be made in advance to the Headteacher.
+All applications for leave must be made in advance to the Executive Headteacher.
 In making a decision the school will consider the circumstances of each application individually, including any previous pattern of leave in term time.
-Please be aware however that in line with Local Authority and Government guidance, leave of absence in term time will only be considered in the most exceptional of circumstances.
+Please be aware however that in line with Local Authority and Government guidance, leave of absence in term time willonly be considered in the most exceptional of circumstances.

-Full details of our policy and procedures are available from the school, but it is important that you understand the circumstances when leave in term time will never be agreed by us:
+It is important that you understand the circumstances when leave in term time will never be agreed by us:

 - When a pupil is just starting the school.
-This is very important as your child needs to settle into a new environment as quickly as possible. - Immediately before and during assessment periods (SATS) - · When a pupil's attendance record already includes any level of unauthorised absence - Where a pupil's attendance rate is already below (90%) or will fall to or below that level as a result of taking holiday leave.
+This is very important as your child needs to settle into a new environment as quickly as possible. - Immediately before and during assessment periods (SATS) - When a pupil's attendance record already includes any level of unauthorised absence - Where a pupil's attendance rate is already below (90%) or will fall to or below that level as a result of taking holiday leave.